odlgroup/odl/doc/source/guide/in_depth/linearspace_guide.rst

 ``_multiply(x1, x2, out)``

-A raw (not type-checking) private method multiplying two vectors ``x1`` and ``x2`` element-wise and storing the result in ``out``.
+A raw (not type-checking) private method multiplying two elements ``x1`` and ``x2`` element-wise and storing the result in ``out``.

 **Parameters:**
-    x1, x2 : `LinearSpaceVector`
+    x1, x2 : `LinearSpaceElement`
-        Vectors whose element-wise product to calculate
+        Elements whose element-wise product to calculate.
-    out : `LinearSpaceVector`
+    out : `LinearSpaceElement`
-        Vector to store the result
+        Element to store the result.

 **Returns:** `None`